lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-deploy-rmtemplates-azure-cli.md

 ### Set your Azure account and subscription

-You can sign up for a [trial](/pricing/1rmb-trial/).
+If you don't already have an Azure subscription but you do have an MSDN subscription, you can activate your [MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/).
+Or you can sign up for a [trial](/pricing/1rmb-trial/).

-You need to have a work or school account to use Azure resource management templates.
-If you have one, you can type `azure login` and enter your user name and password, and you should successfully log in.
+Now [log in to your Azure account interactively](/documentation/articles/xplat-cli-connect/#use-the-log-in-method) by typing `azure login` and following the prompts for an interactive login experience to your Azure account.

-> [AZURE.NOTE] If you don't have one, you'll see an error message indicating that you need a different type of account.
-To create one from your current Azure account, see [Creating a Work or School identity in Azure Active Directory](/documentation/articles/resource-group-create-work-id-from-personal).
+> [AZURE.NOTE] If you have a work or school ID and you know you do not have two-factor authentication enabled, you can **also** use `azure login -u` along with the work or school ID to log in *without* an interactive session.
+If you don't have a work or school ID, you can [create a work or school id from your personal Microsoft account](/documentation/articles/virtual-machines-linux-create-aad-work-id/) to log in the same way.

 Your account may have more than one subscription.
 You can list your subscriptions by typing `azure account list`, which might look something like this: